hello-robot/stretch_ros2/README.md

  - Stretch Deep Perception
     - Object Detection with YOLOv5 using PyTorch
     - Head Pose Estimation with OpenVINO
+ - Stretch Demos
+ - Stretch FUNMAP

 ## Known Issues

 No support for:
  - Stretch Core
     - ReSpeaker driver
-    - Dex Wrist
  - Stretch Dashboard
  - Stretch Deep Perception
- - Stretch Demos
- - Stretch FUNMAP
  - Stretch Gazebo
  - Stretch OctoMap
  - Stretch RTABMap
- - The deep perception demos won't work with a default installation, since they require OpenCV compiled with OpenVINO.
  - There is no support for the Respeaker Microphone Array.
- - There is no support for the Dexterous Wrist.

 ---